How We Can Help

 Counseling & Psychological Services (CAPS)

 CAPS provides short-term and crisis counseling services to students at SJSU.
-For more information regarding CAPS' services, please visit their website at https://www.sjsu.edu/counseling/
+For more information regarding CAPS' services, visit sjsu.edu/counseling.

 Student Health Center